-To experience the mesmerising view of Munich Old town and Munich Rathhaus, you should climb up the narrow stairs of St Peter Tower.
+To experience the mesmerizing view of Munich Old town and Munich Rathaus, you should climb up the narrow stairs of St Peter Tower.

-For the Tech Savvys, the visit to Deutscher Museum is a must thing to do in Munich.
+For the Tech Savvy, visiting Deutscher Museum is a must in Munich.
 It’s the World’s largest Sciences and Technology Museum which exhibits more than 28000 objects.

-The Munich is very close to Liechtenstein and Austrian Border.
-You can also go for one day trip to Salzburg, Austria with Bayern Ticket.
-Apart from this, the Munich city has beautiful Lakes in surrounding (Ammersee, Starnberger See, Tegernsee and Wörthsee.
+Munich is very close to Liechtenstein and the Austrian Border.
+You can also go for one day trip to Salzburg, Austria, with Bayern Ticket.
+Besides this, Munich city has beautiful lakes (Ammersee, Starnberger See, Tegernsee, and Wörthsee.